UBCDingXin/cDRE-based_Subsampling_cGANS/README.md

 ### CIFAR-10

 #### Pre-trained evaluation models and BigGAN
 We train an Inception V3 on CIFAR-10 to evaluate the image quality.
 The checkpoint of the Inception V3 locates at `./CIFAR10/output/eval_models/`.
-BigGAN's checkpoints for all three settings are also included in this repository.
+The training codes for BigGAN mainly based on [3] locate at `./CIFAR10/BigGAN_50K`, `./CIFAR10/BigGAN_50K`, and `./CIFAR10/BigGAN_50K`.
+BigGAN's checkpoints for all three settings are already included in this repository.

 #### Fitting the DRE models
 Run `./CIFAR10/scripts/run_exp1.sh` for Setting 1 (50,000 samples).  <br />
 Run `./CIFAR10/scripts/run_exp2.sh` for Setting 2 (20,000 samples).  <br />
 Run `./CIFAR10/scripts/run_exp3.sh` for Setting 3 (10,000 samples).  <br />

+The implementation of DRE-F-SP+RS is mainly based on [4].

 ### RC-49
 #### Pre-trained evaluation models